 - Non-legal mediation

 Please note that there are differences in what counts under the New York rule, compared to Rutgers’ pro bono recognition program.
 Students SHOULD NOT assume that work that counts for one will automatically count for the other.
-You can find out more about the law school’s recognition program HERE.

 How do I complete the affidavit?